davue/ParadoxSpeedSync/README.md

 ![](https://raw.githubusercontent.com/davue/ParadoxSpeedSync/master/images/running.gif)

 Your own speed is on top while all other clients are below.
+A red client shows you that this client is running slower than you.

 ## Troubleshooting
 * If the game won't speed down even if all clients are below current game speed, just press the sync key.